 Patch Uxtheme.dll File

-- Windows XP wants it's theme files to be digitally signed by MS, otherwise Windows XP won't let you add new themes.
-To allow 3rd party themes to be used your uxtheme.dll file in your C:\Windows\System32 directory must be patched to remove the digital signing limitation.
+- Windows XP wants its theme files to be digitally signed by MS, otherwise Windows XP won't let you add new themes.
+To allow third-party themes to be used your uxtheme.dll file in your C:\Windows\System32 directory must be patched to remove the digital signing limitation.
 This can be easily done by downloading the uxtheme.dll patch.
 The patch can be used on Windows XP, SP1, SP2, XP 64 bit and Windows Server 2003 operating systems.
 It is advised that you create a restore point before running the patch incase you want to undo the patch.
-Run the uxtheme.dll patch file, it will "patch" your uxtheme.dll file so you can use 3rd party visual styles.
+Run the uxtheme.dll patch file, it will "patch" your uxtheme.dll file so you can use third-party visual styles.
 Ignore any warning boxes that pop-up complaining about files being changed, that is the whole point of the patch.
 After you run the uxtheme.dll patch restart your computer.
 We did not author the file uxtheme patch but we have used it our selves with no problems, use it at your own risk.
 See our terms of service page for more information.

 Install the XP Visual Styles Theme Files

 - Download your favorite xp visual style theme from our archive.
 Extract the files from the zip file to a temporary folder on your desktop.
 Among the extracted files you will most likely find a wallpaper file, .msstyles file, a .theme file and possibly one or more font files.
 What is included in the theme package depends on what the author has chosen to include.

 - If you find one or more .ttf font files copy them to your C:\Windows\Fonts\ folder.

 - One or more .theme files, like arcadia.theme may be included, you will copy it/them to your C:\Windows\Resources\Themes\ folder.
 If you see other folders already in there, leave them alone, they are your other existing themes.